Central High School (Independence, Oregon)

 Central High School is a public high school in Independence, Oregon, United States.

 Academics

 In 2005–2006, Central High School was rated "satisfactory" by the Oregon Department of Education.

 In 2008, 73% of the school's seniors received a high school diploma.
 Of 185 students, 135 graduated, 21 dropped out, 14 received a modified diploma, and 15 were still in high school the following year.

-In 2019, 82% of students graduated on time, and 78% of 9th graders were on track to graduate.
+In 2019–2020, 81% of students graduated on time, and 90% within five years.

 Extracurriculars

-In 2019, the Central Cheerleaders won first place in the United Spirits Association National Championship for varsity show cheer novice non-tumbling.
+In 2019, the Central Cheerleaders won first place in the United Spirits Association National Championship for varsity show cheer novice non-tumbling, continuing their success, in 2023 the team won state and went to nationals.
+They won a state title again in 2025.

 The school has 3 choirs and 3 bands.
 The sports programs are football, wrestling, girls' basketball, boys' basketball, cross country, cheerleading, boys' soccer, girls' soccer, volleyball, tennis, golf, baseball, softball, and track and field.
 There is also a large theater program.